pombreda/lepl/doc-src/manual/intro-2.rst

 (exact details depend on the language and parser) describe more complicated structures and tends to be easier to use for "big" problems.

-That doesn't mean that regular expressions don't play a part in LEPL.
-In fact, LEPL supports three kinds of regular expressions, and I will describe these below.
-But please note that all the options below have limitations --- LEPL is a parser in its own right and does not need powerful regular expressions.
+That doesn't mean that regular expressions don't play a part in Lepl.
+In fact, Lepl supports three kinds of regular expressions, and I will describe these below.
+But please note that all the options below have limitations --- Lepl is a parser in its own right and does not need powerful regular expressions.